Peer support is made up of two schemes:

 - Peer mentoring - available to new first year undergraduate students

 If you would like to talk to a current student before and during the first few months of university, peer mentoring is available for any first year undergraduate.

 Your mentor will usually study a similar subject to you.
-They are there to listen when you need to talk, and to answer any questions you have about your course or university life.
+They are there to listen when you need to talk, and to answer any questions you have about your course in general or university life.